Chart Color Schemes

 Sussex Inlet - Berrara ranks among the oldest 10% of areas nationwide

-Sussex Inlet - Berrara's median age in 2021 was 61 years, significantly higher than Rest of NSW's 43 and Australia's national average of 38.
-The 65-74 age group constituted 22.3% of the local population, notably over-represented compared to Rest of NSW's average, while the 35-44 year-olds were under-represented at 6.6%.
-This concentration in the 65-74 age group was well above the national average of 9.4%.
-Following the 2021 Census, the 75 to 84 age group grew from 13.9% to 14.7%, while the 45 to 54 cohort declined from 9.7% to 8.5%.
+Sussex Inlet - Berrara's median age as of 2021 was 61 years, which is notably higher than Rest of NSW's median age of 43 and significantly above the national average of 38 years.
+The 65-74 age cohort made up 22.3% of the local population, compared to 9.4% nationally, indicating a notable over-representation in this age group locally.
+Conversely, the 35-44 age cohort was under-represented at 6.6%.
+Following the 2021 Census, the 75-84 age group grew from 13.9% to 14.7% of the population, while the 45-54 cohort declined from 9.7% to 8.5%.
 By 2041, demographic projections indicate significant shifts in Sussex Inlet - Berrara's age structure.
-The 85+ age cohort is projected to grow by 207 people (77%), from 269 to 477.
-Senior residents aged 65 and above will drive 53% of population growth, underscoring demographic aging trends.
-Conversely, the 55-64 age group is projected to decline by 30 people.
+The 85+ age cohort is projected to grow by 207 people (an increase of 77%) from 269 to 477.
+Senior residents aged 65 and above are expected to drive 53% of population growth, highlighting demographic aging trends in the area.
+Conversely, the 55-64 age cohort is projected to decline by 30 people.